d4lootSystems

 Updated: Posted:

 Legendary Aspects are a core part of Diablo 4’s character-building process, and you will see them recommended in any build you find on the Internet.
-In this guide, we will go over exactly what Legendary Aspects are, how they can obtain, and how they interact with the Codex of Power.
+In this guide, we will go over exactly what Legendary Aspects are, how they can be obtained, and how they interact with the Codex of Power.

 Most importantly, you will learn why you should care about them and how to best work the system to your advantage while minimizing waste.